Head of Product

 When used together, Sherlock and Copper elevate your CRM beyond relationship management into a highly intuitive asset for understanding where each account or contact is in the product journey.

-You not only know exactly who to contact next, but you also better understand their needs.
+You not only know exactly who to contact next, but you also better understand their needs, which helps you strengthen the customer experience.
 That’s the power of getting your product data into your CRM.
 With our integrated platforms, the hard work is already done for you.

-Which means you have more time to focus on the product and relationship-building that are at the heart of scaling your vision.
+Which means you have more time to focus on the product and relationship-building that are crucial to customer success and customer retention and at the heart of scaling your vision.

 Try Copper for free today (and tell us how we’re doing on our product led growth strategy!)